 Paris is the world capital of fashion.
 The City of Light offers many varieties of department stores, Malls, brands and designer shops.
 Here are some suggestions of the best shopping places in Paris.

 Most of the touristy areas have a record attendance on Saturdays.
-Beat the crowds and go in the morning instead – just like a real Parisian.
+Beat the crowds and shop for the morning like a many Parisians do.

 To find out about the opening hours of shops, malls and department stores in Paris, read our special guide for sales in Paris.